TMGron/MCM2027/_pages/logistics.md

 *  Slides will reside on a shared drive.
 *  When you upload your slides, you may specify whether or not you want conferees to be able to view them.
 *  As a safeguard, bring a copy of your slides on a USB drive.
-*  Go the room where they will present at least 10 minutes before the start of your session to familiarize yourself with the room and ensure that your slides are accessible.
+*  Go the room where you will present at least 10 minutes before the start of your session to familiarize yourself with the room and ensure that your slides are accessible.

 Slides will be presented using the computers in the lecture rooms.
 A conference assistant will help the speakers access the slides when giving their presentations.